-After our first highlight of the trip we arrived back at the hotel to get some breakfast and start with our guided tour.
+After our first highlight of the trip we arrived back at the hotel to get some breakfast and start with our guided tour of Kathmandu.
 Our guide came to pick us up with Progress our organizer.
 Today we had the Stupa Swayambhunath on the program as our first stop.
-A short car ride later and we got out at the foot 365 steps to explore our first stupa.
+A short car ride later and we got out at the foot of 365 steps to explore our first stupa.
 A stupa is closed on all sides and cannot be entered.

 Lots of little monkeys were all around the steps and the stupa.
 Once up at the stupa we saw that there were prayer mills all around.
-You have to turn them when you pass and it will cleanse your should (or so).
-Whatever the reason it felt good doing it.
+You have to turn them when you pass and it will cleanse you from your sins (or so).
+Whatever the reason, it felt good doing it.
 Like a mantra.
 So instead of saying “om” like the Hindus, one turns the mills.

 We slowly made our way around the stupa and sneaked a peek inside the temple.
 Lots of candles and a big Buddha statue were inside.
 Outside we saw people getting a Teeka, the traditional blessing on the forehead.
 All around were dogs, mostly sleeping and resting in the sun.
 As we would later learn the dogs here are sleeping during the day and barking all night long.
 Most of these dogs are stray but look well fed.

 We finally exited at the main entrance, decorated with lots of Buddhist prayers flags.

 From there we drove to Patan, the second royal city of Kathmandu valley.
 There are three royal cities all in all founded by three brothers.
 Their positive competition is appreciated now by the tourists.